The 20 Best Cataract Ataxia Deafness Doctors Near Me in Nebraska, US

 Languages Spoken:

-Sarah Doss is a Neurologist in Omaha, Nebraska.
+Sarah Doss is a Neurologist practicing medicine in Omaha, Nebraska.
+She has been practicing medicine for over 23 years.
 Dr. Doss is rated as an Experienced provider by MediFind in the treatment of Cataract Ataxia Deafness.
-Her top areas of expertise are Primary Orthostatic Tremor, Spinocerebellar Ataxia Type 14, Drug Induced Dyskinesia, and Hereditary Ataxia.
-Dr. Doss is currently accepting new patients.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Primary Orthostatic Tremor, Spinocerebellar Ataxia Type 14, Drug Induced Dyskinesia, and Hereditary Ataxia.

 Experienced in Cataract Ataxia Deafness